Max851010/werewolf_for_class/README.md

 1. After remove multi threading, we call groupChat function and pass all werewolves' socket to let them have a discussion within the talktime
-2. Since we no longer have multi threading, there's no need to make the current thread sleep -above rules also apply to townperson's groupChat
+2. Since we no longer have multi threading, there's no need to make the current thread sleep
+   - Above rules also apply to townperson's discussion

 ### def listenerThread